PapaCyber/FilePermissions/README.md

 <h2>Change directory permissions  (examples highlighted in yellow!)</h2>
 The “research_team” group has access to the “drafts’” folder when they shouldn't have.
 </br>“ Drwx--x---” means research_team has executable permissions, therefore they have access.
+Remember the first character that has "d" means directory.
+If it is "-" it means file.

 <img src="https://imgur.com/FEGsjbv.png" height="80%" width="80%"/>